 Adar is known to be a magical month that is composed of all the energies of the month, including the positive and negative.
 Without the proper tools, one can find himself/herself overwhelmed by the energy, over-sensitive, and missing an opportune time for increased joy.

 In short, Adar is the month of good fortune.
-This year, there are two months of Adar.
 An ordinary year has one Adar.
-In a leap year (like this year) there are two Adar’s- Adar Rishon and Adar Sheni.
+In a leap year, there are two Adar’s- Adar Rishon and Adar Sheni.
 Leap years occur seven times every 19 years to ensure the Jewish lunar calendar can align with the solar calendar.
 Thus, the lively and festive holiday known as Purim is to be celebrated in Adar Sheni while in Adar Rishon, we celebrate a small Purim (Purim Katan) on the 14th of Adar.
 This is a humble celebration by leaving out the special prayers for the day and, according to the Rema (Orach Chayim 697), we should also have some sort of festive meal.
 Click here to read more about Adar Sheni.

 Nissan (the month after Adar) is the month of Passover, it is considered the first of the Jewish months (Shemot 12:2), Adar, being the culmination of the Jewish year, gives us the opportunity to tie all the loose, hanging ends, and turn all possibilities of frustration and depression into joy.
 The phrase “Completely turn around” (Megillat Esther 9:1 - וְנַהֲפוֹךְ הוּא), is the main key to connecting with the energy of Adar, where we have the opportunity to transform unpleasant events and darkest parts of ourselves and others into light.